 EUR/USD Price Forecast for 2021: Decisive Time for EUR/USD Buyers

 In March 2020, the EUR/USD tried the downside as the coronavirus found its way to Europe, but it reversed higher this time, which was a signal about the long term trend reversal.
-Another strong signal has been the bullish momentum since then.
-The EUR/USD has been rallying, leading the forex market against the USD at times, breaking above the 100 SMA at 1.20 on the monthly chart, which ended the bullish retrace in 2018.
-Now this pair faces another major resistance zone, stretching from 1.2350 to 1.2380; if it breaks above, the retrace will turn into a bullish trend on this time-frame, if not it will just be another retrace before the long-term bullish trend resumes again.
+Another strong signal was the bullish momentum which lasted until summer 2021.
+EUR/USD rallied, leading the forex market against the USD at times, breaking above the 100 SMA which stood at 1.20 on the monthly chart.
+Now, this pair faces another major resistance zone, stretching from 1.2250 to 1.2350.
+This resistance area rejected the price twice this year, with the second time in May ending up around 100 pips below the previous high in early January.

 Recent Changes in the EUR/USD Price